Updated July 20, 2023

 - Any amount of restricted cash or investment made by the company will reflect under the section of the asset in the balance sheet.

 - Life insurance policies also include any cash surrender value as part of their assets.

 The advantages are as follows:

-- It helps the management to keep a track of the small amount of advances that are being made available to the employees or the suppliers.
+- It helps the management keep track of the small number of advances being made available to the employees or suppliers.

-- It is anyways a part of current assets and thus possess a high level of liquidity too.
+- It is a part of current assets and thus possesses a high level of liquidity too.

 The disadvantages are as follows:

-- There are times where an increment of one of the assets is offset by a decrease of another asset within the “other current asset” group.
-In such cases, there will be hardly any materialistic deviation to the total.
+- An increase in one asset from the “other current asset” group is sometimes balanced by a corresponding decrease in another asset.
+In such cases, there will be hardly any materialistic deviation from the total.

 - The value at times will be so insignificant that it is a waste of time for auditors to dig into such tiny figures.

 This is a guide to Other Current Assets.
-Here we also discuss the introduction to Other Current Assets along with examples, advantages and disadvantages.
+Here we also discuss the meaning, examples, advantages, and disadvantages.
 You may also have a look at the following articles to learn more –